Learning to Describe Solutions for Bug Reports Based on Developer Discussions: Data

 \subsection{Data Collection}

-A bug report is organized as an event timeline, recording activity from when the report is opened to when it is closed.
+A bug report is organized as an event timeline, recording activity from when it is opened to when it is closed.
 From comments that are posted on this timeline, we extract utterances which form the \textit{discussion} corresponding to a bug report, ordered based on their timestamps.
-We specifically consider bug reports that are linked to source code and documentation changes made in the code repository to resolve the bug~\cite{NguyenCommit}.
+We specifically consider bug reports that resulted in code (or documentation) fixes~\cite{NguyenCommit}.
 These changes are made through \textit{commits} and \textit{pull requests}, which also appear on the timeline.
-Changes made in a commit or pull request are described using natural language, in the corresponding commit message~\cite{loyola-etal-2017-neural, XuCommit} or pull request title~\cite{KononenkoShopify, Zhao2019ImprovingTP} respectively.
-In practice, developers write commit messages and pull request titles after making code changes.
-However, much like prior work~\cite{MultiModalChakraborty}, we treat them as a proxy for solution descriptions which can drive bug-resolving code changes.
+Changes made in a commit or pull request are described using natural language, in the corresponding commit message~\cite{loyola-etal-2017-neural, XuCommit} or pull request title~\cite{KononenkoShopify, Zhao2019ImprovingTP}.
+In practice, commit messages and pull request titles are written after code changes.
+However, like contemporary work~\cite{MultiModalChakraborty}, we treat them as a proxy for solution descriptions to drive bug-resolving code changes.